-4.1.
+4.2.
 Backscatter calibration

-During the calibration/validation period, the backscatter values in the Level 1 product are calibrated by adding a WVC and beam dependent bias in dB to the incoming σ_0 s.
+The backscatter values in the Level 1 product are calibrated by adding a WVC and beam dependent bias in dB to the incoming σ_0 s.
 The calibration table was obtained by fitting the actual measurements to the theoretical GMF function.
 More details are provided in [Ref-14].
 Note that the calibrated backscatter values are only available within the wind processing software; the σ_0 data in the wind product are identical to those in the Level 1 product.

-4.2.
+4.3.
 NWP collocation